rkk3/ad-accelerator/lessons_post.md

 I assumed many people had or would come to similar ideas on their own when confronted with the obnoxiousness of YouTube ads (sans adblockers).
 [The top comment in my show HN thread even said they had made something similar themselves](https://news.ycombinator.com/item?id=38327017#38327385).
 I also wasn't expecting it to get the attention it did & I had zero intention to monetize which is why I chose open sourcing thinking maybe the community could support & expand it, if it was at all successful (more on this at the end).

-So I wasn't too shocked when Thursday afternoon a [Reddit post](https://old.reddit.com/r/webdev/comments/181vbmk/youtube_is_now_blocking_ad_blockers_so_i_just/) about a *functionally identical* extension hit the top of [HN](https://news.ycombinator.com/item?id=38397817#38398571).
+So I didn't think too much of it when Thursday afternoon a [Reddit post](https://old.reddit.com/r/webdev/comments/181vbmk/youtube_is_now_blocking_ad_blockers_so_i_just/) about a *functionally identical* extension hit the top of [HN](https://news.ycombinator.com/item?id=38397817#38398571).
 I responded to a [commenter who mentioned the similarity to my post](https://news.ycombinator.com/item?id=38397817#38397999) but didn't look closely and walked away to go have Thanksgiving dinner with my family.

 Yesterday I went back to look at it for this writeup when I realized they didn’t just come to it on their own.
 The same person had posted on HN complimenting my extension and *promoting their extension developer community* just days earlier.